scalar-labs/scalar-terraform/docs/CloudPermissions.md

 ## AWS

-### General Policy for Deployment with scalar-terraform
+### A Policy for Deployment with scalar-terraform

-The following JSON is a general policy that allows users to manage resources for Scalar DLT with scalar-terraform.
+The following JSON is a policy that allows users to manage resources for Scalar DLT with scalar-terraform.
+Please note that it is sufficient but not necessary since, for example, it doesn't limit the target resource with `"Resource": "*"` so it can/should be further restricted.

 To create a policy in the AWS console, open IAM > Policies and choose Create policy, then paste the JSON in the JSON tab.
 Usually it should be attached to a group of users who run scalar-terraform.